faressoft/terminalizer/README.md

 * `cwd`: Specify the current working directory path.
 The default is the current working directory path.
 * `env`: Export additional ENV variables, to be read by your scripts when start recording.
 * `cols`: Explicitly set the number of columns or use `auto` to take the current number of columns of your shell.
-* `rows`: Explicitly set the number of rows or use `auto` to take the current number of columns of your shell.
+* `rows`: Explicitly set the number of rows or use `auto` to take the current number of rows of your shell.

 ## Delays

 * `frameDelay`: The delay between frames in ms. If the value is `auto` use the actual recording delays.
 * `maxIdleTime`: Maximum delay between frames in ms. Ignored if the `frameDelay` isn't set to `auto`.
-Set to `auto` to prevnt limiting the max idle time.
+Set to `auto` to prevent limiting the max idle time.

 ## GIF